Traversable Wormholes with Exponential Shape Function in Modified Gravity and in General Relativity: A Comparative Study: Conclusions

 \section{Conclusions}

-In the present work, the frameworks of $f(R)$ and $f(R, T)$ gravities are used for the exploration of wormhole structures.
+In the present work, the frameworks of $f(R)$ and $f(R, T)$ gravity theories are used for the exploration of wormhole structures.
 First, a novel shape function is defined in terms of the exponential function.
-Then this shape function is used in field equations of both $f(R)$ and $f(R,T)$ gravities and hence the energy density, null and dominant energy condition terms, equation of state parameter and anisotropy parameter are analyzed.\\
+Then this shape function is used in field equations of both theories and hence the energy density, null and dominant energy condition terms, equation of state parameter and anisotropy parameter are analyzed.

 In case of $f(R)$ gravity, it is found that NEC validates for a small range of radial coordinate and violates for a wide range of $r$.
 WEC and DEC violate everywhere.
-In this case, the exotic matter is found to be present in large amount which is not more interesting results.
-The interesting results could be either avoided exotic matter completely or very less amount of exotic matter will be required for the construction of wormhole model.
-In case of GR, it is observed that WEC is satisfied near the throat of the wormhole but with attractive geometry and dissatisfied outside the throat having repulsive geometry which is also not preferable.\\
+In this case, the presence of exotic matter is found in large amount, which is not an interesting result.
+The interesting result could be absence of exotic matter completely or presence of very less amount of exotic matter required for the construction of wormhole model.
+In case of GR, it is observed that WEC is satisfied near the throat of wormhole having attractive geometry and dissatisfied outside the throat having repulsive geometry, which is also not preferable.

-However, in case of $f(R,T)$ gravity, for $\lambda<-4\pi$, energy conditions, namely NEC, WEC \& DEC, are satisfied for a large range of $r$.
+However, in case of $f(R,T)$ gravity, energy conditions, namely NEC, WEC and DEC, are satisfied for a large range of $r$ with $\lambda<-4\pi$.
 In this case, the wormhole geometric configuration is repulsive near the throat.
-Also, very less amount of exotic matter is found to be presented near the throat.
-So, all the desirable results are found in $f(R,T)$ theory of gravity.
+Further, very small amount of exotic matter is present near the throat.
+Thus, all the desirable results are found in $f(R,T)$ theory of gravity.
 Eventually, we conclude that $\lambda$ plays an important role for the existence of wormhole solutions in $f(R, T)$ gravity.
-Thus, for the model undertaken, we conclude that the $f(R,T)$ theory of gravity with newly defined exponential shape function $b(r)=\frac{r}{\exp(r-r_0)}$ is a most suitable choice to describe the existence of wormhole solutions filled with very less amount of exotic matter near the throat of the wormhole. \\
+Thus, for the model undertaken, we conclude that the $f(R,T)$ theory of gravity with newly defined exponential shape function $b(r)=\frac{r}{\exp[(r-r_0)/L]}$ is a most suitable choice to describe the existence of wormhole solutions filled with very less amount of exotic matter near the throat of wormhole.